CS201-Platal-Game/Platal-Game/Reports/Week_2.md

 ## Duong Dac

+- I reviewed pull requests and looked into a sample engine (`cdogs-sdl`).
+- I plan to look further into the references to finalize the engine structure.

 ## Elouan Gros

 - I worked on the implementation of the game object, defining most of its essential methods.